 Training for Home Health Aides

-When you choose a certified health aide, it means that he's had formal training and passed a test that meets guidelines set up by the federal government.
+When you choose a certified health aide, it means that they've had formal training and passed a test that meets guidelines set up by the federal government.
 The exams allow aides to work for health agencies or hospice organizations that get funds from Medicare or Medicaid.